 Capital Region Development Authority.
 The Commission approved up to \$122.5 million of revenue bonds and other borrowings for the Hartford convention center project.
-The predecessor authority to CRDA issued \$110 million of its revenue bonds backed by the State's contract assistance agreement equal to annual debt service on the revenue bonds, of which \$82.7 million was outstanding as of February 15, 2018.
-The State's obligation under the contract assistance agreement is limited to \$9.0 million per year, and the CRDA's debt obligations are structured not to exceed this amount.
+The predecessor authority to CRDA issued \$110 million of its revenue bonds backed by the State's contract assistance agreement equal to annual debt service on the revenue bonds, of which \$61.7 million was outstanding as of February 1, 2019.
+In August 2018, CRDA issued \$16.365 million in refunding bonds backed by the State's contract assistance agreement.
+The State's aggregate obligation under the contract assistance agreement is limited to \$9.0 million per year, and the CRDA's debt obligations are structured not to exceed this amount.
 An additional \$12.5 million of borrowing, not backed by the contract assistance agreement, has also been incurred.
 Debt service on the revenue bonds is payable from debt service appropriations in the General Fund and CRDA is obligated to reimburse the State for such contract assistance payments from parking and energy fee revenues after payment of operating expenses of the parking garage and the energy facility.
 Under the agreement between CRDA and the State, after completion of the convention center project, CRDA is required to maintain pledged revenues equal to 1.2 times debt service, after operating expenses.
 The State's obligation under the assistance agreement is not included in any of the debt calculations in Tables 7, 8, 9, 10, 11, 12 or 16.